rafapereirabr/otp-travel-time-matrix/README.md

 # otp-travel-time-matrix
-This repository aims to provide a reproducible of how to build a travel time matrix using OpenTripPlanner.
+This repository aims to provide a reproducible exmple of how to build a travel time matrix using OpenTripPlanner.

-As you might have noticed, the code is not working (yet).
+As you will notice, the code is not working (yet).
 I've created this repo because I need you help to make it work :) and because it could be a useful reference for others in the future.

 There is more information about how to automate Open Trip Planner (OTP) [here](http://docs.opentripplanner.org/en/latest/Scripting/).

-#### 3 Steps to buil a travel time matrix
+**This repository should help you build a travel time matrix in 4 simple steps**

+##### Step 1: Install Jython 2.7 in your computer
+[Here](http://www.jython.org/downloads.html) you find the executable jar for installing Jython

-##### Step 1: Download files to your folder
+##### Step 2: Download files to your folder

-Most of the files you need are in the repository.
-The other files you can download here:
+Most of the files you need are in this repository alredy.
+The other files you can download from here:

 * [jython-standalone.jar](http://search.maven.org/remotecontent?filepath=org/python/jython-standalone/2.7.0/jython-standalone-2.7.0.jar)